raddva/eventreo/README.md

 ## 🌐 Live Deployment

-This Project will be deployed to [Vercel](https://eventre.vercel.app/)
+This Project has been deployed to [Vercel](https://eventre.vercel.app/)

 ---